-Who Am I Without Others' Labels?: A Poem
+Who Am I when Stripped of Others' Labels?: a Poem

 In this time before I die,

 with no words left for another rhyme,

 give me just sufficient time

 to let me find out who I am.

 They gave me a body, manly and strong